gprana/READMEClassifier/README.md

 This project contains the source code of GitHub README content classifier from the paper "Categorizing the Content of GitHub README Files" (Gede Artha Azriadi Prana, Christoph Treude, Ferdian Thung, Thushari Atapattu, David Lo), published in 2018 in Empirical Software Engineering.
 DOI: [10.1007/s10664-018-9660-3](https://link.springer.com/article/10.1007%2Fs10664-018-9660-3)

 ## How to Use
 This project is written in Python 3.
+It also uses SQLite to store intermediary data during processing.
+By default the database is  `database/data.db`.

 ### Cross-validation Experiments
 1. Set up file paths in `config/config.cfg`.
 By default, CSV files listing the section titles and their labels are in `input/`. `dataset_1.csv` contains the section titles and labels for the development set, whereas `dataset_2.csv` contains the section titles and labels for the evaluation set.
 The README files corresponding to the CSV files are in `input/ReadMes/` directory.